Henry-Johnson-100/Sakana-Interpreter/README.md

 - Dolphin
     - Sakana's input function
     - Usage: ```dolphin >()>```
-        - Where the function all itself will be replaced with a string of whatever the user entered.
+        - Where the function call itself will be replaced with a string of whatever the user entered.
         - Analagous to ```dolphin = hGetLine stdin``` in Haskell.

 # Basic Arithmetic